xXleowXx/gitlab-charts/doc/advanced/external-mattermost.md

 ## Create an OAuth application with GitLab

 The next part of the process is setting up the GitLab SSO integration.

-To create the OAuth application to allow Mattermost to use GitLab as the authentication provider, please follow the instructions [here](https://docs.mattermost.com/deployment/sso-gitlab.html).
+To do so, you need to [create the OAuth application](https://docs.mattermost.com/deployment/sso-gitlab.html) to allow Mattermost to use GitLab as the authentication provider.

 **Note:**